dmwilliamstech/node-builder/README.md

 =========

 Web based Application that reads in application definitions from files in a drop folder.
-Users can then Mix and match applications and configuration data to define a node.
-The node definition can then be downloaded or uploaded to a remote server and applied to a VM image or image set.
+Users can then Mix and match applications and configuration data to define a deployment of nodes.
+The node definitions can then be downloaded or uploaded to a remote server and applied to a VM image or image set.